 "To live is to war with trolls." --Ibsen

-The sale offers us a propadeutic moment by shining a spotlight on the scoundrels who encircled Rockwell.
-Such moments are rare, and should not be wasted.
+The sale offers us a propadeutic moment, shining a spotlight on the scoundrels who encircled Rockwell.
+Such lessons should not be wasted.

-As explained in Deborah Solomon's new biography, Rockwell paid the full artistic price for his painting:
+As explained in Deborah Solomon's new biography, Rockwell paid a heavy personal price to create this painting:

 He did only three Post covers that year and Saying Grace ate up months.
 The illustrator George Hughes remembered a night when Rockwell threw the canvas into the snow in a fit of disgust, only to retrieve it the next morning.Rockwell agonized over his painting; he probably lost money on it, but he was the only one who did.